danloh/mdSilo-spc/README.md

 - Minimal Feed reader, support RSS and Atom;
 - Efficient live collaboration;
 - Configurable: customized css/js to style or add features...

+## Deploy

+### via released zip

+**Alert!
+Test on Ubuntu 22.04 only**

+- Download the zip from [release](https://github.com/danloh/mdSilo-spc/releases)
+- Unzip, you get a `spc` executable file and a `dist` folder for collaborative editor frontend
+- create a [config.toml](https://github.com/danloh/mdSilo-spc/blob/main/config.toml) file and/or run `./spc`
+- config your web server like nginx

 ## Road map